Through the use of essential oils, heat and air, a tactile and olfactory experience manifests in Fossa Olfactoria.

 Collaboration with Katie MacDonald at the Kirkland Gallery, Harvard Graduate School of Design.

-time released design
+time released experience

 The balloons act as both sculptors of space and vessels of scent.
 Each balloon contains a drop of lavender oil which is released into the air as the balloons deflate, producing a pulsing wall that diffuses scent gradually.

 During the two week installation, visitors took advantage of the space to relax, recharge, study and socialize.

 Through the use of simple materials and methods, a sensorial and corporeal experience allowed visitors to engage with the architecture in an unfamiliar yet instinctual way.